turbot/steampipe-docs/docs/guides/search-path.md

 +-------------------------------------+
 ```

-If you prefer, you can explicitly set the search path in the [database options ](https://steampipe.io/docs/reference/config-files/database) in your `~/.steampipe/config/default.spc` file.
-Note that this is somewhat brittle though - every time you install or uninstall a plugin, add or remove a connection, etc you will need to update the file with the new search_path.
+If you prefer, you can explicitly set the `search_path` in the [database options ](https://steampipe.io/docs/reference/config-files/database) in your `~/.steampipe/config/default.spc` file.
+Note that this is somewhat brittle because every time you install or uninstall a plugin, or add or remove a connection, you will need to update the file with the new  `search_path`.

 ## Search Path Prefix